RAF Innsworth: Post-war

 By the end of the war, nearly 5,000 people were living on the Station, three quarters of them WAAF.
 It retained its training role, with the opening of No. 2 RAF School of Cookery in 1948.
 It was also the home to No. 33 Wing RAF Regiment which deployed squadrons to emergencies in Cyprus and Northern Ireland.
 The station housed the Education Book Depot, which would have come in handy with both Nos.
 7 & 13 Schools of Recruit Training.
 Innsworth was also the headquarters of No.4 Police District, and maintained a police presence up until very recently, when it was the HQ of PSS (WR).

-In 1951, the headquarters of the RAF Record Office which had been based nearby in Gloucester and Barnwood, moved to the station and gained Group status.
-Three years later in 1954 No. 5 Personnel Despatch Unit arrived, charged with the administration and processing of personnel selected for overseas service.
+In 1951, the headquarters of the RAF Record Office, which had been based nearby in Gloucester and Barnwood, moved to the station and gained Group status.
+Three years later, in 1954, No. 5 Personnel Despatch Unit arrived, charged with the administration and processing of personnel selected for overseas service.
+It was still there in 1958.

 Just after the war ended, the RAF Base Accounts Office moved from York to Gloucester and grew into the Central Pay Office and became part of the RAF Personnel and Training Command, which formed in 1994, based at Innsworth.
-Many other changes have taken place at Innsworth over recent years; these include the formation of Personnel Management Agency, contractorisation of the Station Support Services and the transfer of certain administrative functions (RAF pay and pensions) to the tri Service, Armed Forces Personnel Administration Agency (AFPAA), all in 1997.
+Many other changes have taken place at Innsworth over recent years: these include the formation of Personnel Management Agency, contractorisation of the Station Support Services and the transfer of certain administrative functions (RAF pay and pensions) to the tri Service, Armed Forces Personnel Administration Agency (AFPAA), all in 1997.
 In March / April 2005 the MOD Medals Office and Joint Casualty and Compassionate Centre (JCCC) were established at Innsworth under AFPAA management.

 The station had always maintained a close association with the city of Gloucester, and on 7 April 1960, received the Honour of the Freedom of the City.
 The station has subsequently also received the freedoms of the Borough of Tewkesbury on 28 April 1977 and the Borough of Cheltenham in October 1986.

 Closure

-RAF drawdown
+RAF Drawdown

-In 2005 it was announced that HQ Personnel and Training Command was to co-locate with HQ RAF Strike Command at RAF High Wycombe.
-The new collocated HQ's were subsequently merged to form Air Command and the decision was taken to close RAF Innsworth.
-The drawdown took place over the next three years with elements of the Personnel Management Agency moved to High Wycombe and RAF Cranwell and RAF Innsworth finally closed on 31 March 2008.
+In 2005, it was announced that HQ Personnel and Training Command was to co-locate with HQ RAF Strike Command at RAF High Wycombe.
+The new co-located HQ's were subsequently merged to form Air Command and the decision was taken to close RAF Innsworth.
+The drawdown took place over the next three years, with elements of the Personnel Management Agency moved to High Wycombe and RAF Cranwell and RAF Innsworth finally closed on 31 March 2008.